When we eat, four groups of neurons in the brain work in sequence, like a relay.

 The team also investigated how neurons within each group communicated with each other.

-It is known that nerve cells have a rhythm of activity, sometimes 'firing' actively and sometimes 'not firing', and the state switches regularly, sometimes 'firing' dozens of times per second.
-In order to communicate, they must fire at the same rhythm, but according to the research, it was found that the group of neurons involved in food intake all fire at the same rhythm, while neurons not involved in food intake tend to fire at different rhythms.
+It is known that nerve cells have a rhythm of activity, sometimes 'firing' actively and sometimes not, and the state switches regularly, sometimes 'firing' dozens of times per second.
+In order to communicate, they must fire at the same rhythm, but according to the study, it was found that the group of neurons involved in food intake all fire at the same rhythm, while neurons not involved in food intake tend to fire at different rhythms.
 For this reason, it seems that it is easy to end the eating process at the right time by exchanging information only with neurons related to eating.

 These findings also suggest that influencing neuronal firing, for example by using external magnetic field oscillations, could help alleviate eating disorders by improving communication between groups of neurons involved in eating.